pgecsenyi/accountant/README.md

   * `-task verify`: verifies the files listed in the input file.
     * `-inchk`: the path of the file containing checksums.
     * `-bp`: the base path for each entry listed in the input.
 Optional.
+    * `-namesonly`: if set to true `true`, only paths will be examined, checking whether they exist or not, otherwise checksums will be also verified.
+Optional, the default value is `false`.

 ## Development Environment